tiprankstipranks

 Our actual or anticipated performance, among other factors, could reduce our ability to utilize our tax attributes and deferred tax assets.

 Deferred tax assets recognized on tax losses, unused tax credits and tax-deductible temporary differences are dependent on our ability to offset such items against future taxable income within the relevant tax jurisdiction.
-Such deferred tax assets are also based on our assumptions on future taxable earnings and these may not be realized as expected which may cause the deferred tax assets to be materially reduced.
-In 2020, Nokia derecognized EUR 2.9 billion deferred tax assets related to Finland.
-There can be no assurances that reductions in deferred tax assets will not occur in the future.
-Any such reduction could have a material adverse effect on us.
+Such deferred tax assets are also based on our assumptions on future taxable earnings, and these may not be realized as expected which may cause the deferred tax assets to be materially reduced.
+Any such reduction could have a material effect on us.
+As an example, Nokia derecognized EUR 2.9 billion deferred tax assets related to Finland in 2020 and re-recognized EUR 2.5 billion of deferred tax assets related to Finland in 2022.
 Additionally, our earnings have been unfavorably affected in the past, and may continue to be in the future, in the event that no tax benefits are recognized for certain deferred tax items.

 Environmental / Social - Risk 1

-We may be subject to increased scrutiny related to our sustainability activities and disclosures, and our reputation and brand as well as the willingness of customers and suppliers to do business with us could be harmed if we fail to meet our sustainability goals.
+We may be subject to increased scrutiny related to our sustainability activities and disclosures.
+Our reputation and brand as well as the willingness of customers and suppliers to do business with us could be harmed if we fail to meet the regulatory sustainability-related requirements, stakeholder expectations or our sustainability goals.

 Production